Wang Zhelin: Fujian Sturgeons (2012–2021)

 Wang then signed his first professional contract with the Fujian Sturgeons of the Chinese Basketball Association in June 2012, prior to the 2012–13 season.
 In his first professional season, Wang averaged 20.3 points and 12.9 rebounds per game for Fujian.
 His second season with Fujian saw him put up a career-high 22.8 points per game.
 His injury-derailed fourth season saw him produce career-low averages of 10 points, 6 rebounds and 0.4 blocks in 21.3 minutes of average action.

-Wang was selected late in the second round of the 2016 NBA draft by the Memphis Grizzlies as the 57th pick.
-Fellow countryman Zhou Qi was selected with the 43rd pick by the Houston Rockets, the second time two Chinese prospects were selected in an NBA draft (the first time being in 2007 with Yi Jianlian and Sun Yue).
-However, Wang would not immediately join the Grizzlies, instead returning with Fujian for the following season to develop.
-While Wang would regain some of his abilities that made him a viable NBA draft pick in the first place, he would remain in Fujian for at least another season.

 In 2018, he played in the 2018 NBA Summer League as a member of the China men's national basketball team.
-In the first game, the Chinese team lost to the Indiana Pacers by a score of 56-36.
-In the second game, Wang faced off against fellow Chinese player Zhou Qi and the Houston Rockets, losing 78-66.
+In the first game, the Chinese team lost to the Indiana Pacers by a score of 56–36.
+In the second game, Wang faced off against fellow Chinese player Zhou Qi and the Houston Rockets, losing 78–66.